eunaosouia/projeto-front-end/README.md

 ## 🎯 Purpose

 This is not a production-ready project.
-It was built as a learning and demonstration repository to teach a friend how to build responsive UIs with Next.js and TailwindCSS, while also sharing ideas, examples, and good practices.
+It was built as a demonstration repository to show to Contabilidade.com my skills building responsive UIs with Next.js and TailwindCSS, while also sharing ideas, examples, and good practices.